-Applications for the 2017-2018 grant programs are now available for download and completed applications will be accepted until the December 31, 2016 deadline.
+Applications for the 2018-2019 grant programs are now available for download, with an application postmark deadline of December 31, 2017.

 Purchase of Library Materials - See LIBRARY GRANTS

 Advanced Research and Publication by Individual Scholars - See INDIVIDUAL GRANTS